 - Use the free trial period or activate the driver at any time by assigning to this project the license you purchased from the driverCentral website (requires the driverCentral cloud driver).
 You may use multiple copies of this driver in your project.

-- Connect Control Input BUTTON_LINK connections to Lights and/or Advanced Lighting Scenes as appropriate.
+- Connect Control Input BUTTON_LINK connections to Lights, Blinds, Advanced Lighting Scenes and/or other devices as appropriate.
 Connecting to their Toggle connection is usually best.

 - Once you have entered Colors A to J for one driver, you may use the Action 'Broadcast Colors to Other Instances' to simplify your installation tasks.